-The main idea and attractiveness of this practice is that investors get higher returns by lending their money rather than saving it; and borrowers get funds at a lower rate than traditional financing methods.
+The main idea and attractiveness of peer to peer lending vs stocks is that investors get higher returns by lending their money rather than saving it; and borrowers get funds at a lower rate than traditional financing methods.

 The entire process is conducted online through a number of peer to- peer lending sites or platforms.
-The basic function of the peer-to-peer lending sites is to connect borrowers with willing lenders.
+The basic function of the P2P lending platforms in long term investment is to connect borrowers with willing lenders.

 In addition, the peer-to-peer lending sites perform all the credit and background checks on the potential borrowers in a pre-qualification process; and when approved, all borrowers are presented to investors to choose from.

 The pre-qualification process differs from one site to another, but they are generally based on the borrower’s credit score, income, work history, and education.
 Peer-to-peer lending sites usually charge the investor an investor’s fee in the range of 1% of the amount borrowed and the borrowers an origination fee of 1%-5% depending on their credit rating.

 One of the biggest threats that faces your investment portfolio is the volatility associated with its components as it can destroy your profitability in the short term.
 Therefore, it is important to diversify the investments in our portfolios with assets that are de-correlated because when volatility increases and the markets correct, your portfolios will remain fairly dignified.

 For that reason, adding investment in bonds to investment in stocks is a shrewd strategy.
 Although bonds tend to give lower returns, their volatility is much lower and their returns can be considered fairly guaranteed.